How to Extract Invoice Data with PDF Tools and AI

 What This Integration Does

 Vendor invoices are wildly inconsistent: every supplier has their own layout, font, and field order.
 Traditional PDF parsing breaks the moment a vendor redesigns their template.
-This workflow combines the pdf connector for text extraction with an AI Agent that understands the document conceptually - so a fresh template still produces a clean record with vendor, totals, dates, and line items in the same shape as everything else.
+This workflow combines the pdf connector for text extraction with a Connector node in Agent mode that understands the document conceptually - so a fresh template still produces a clean record with vendor, totals, dates, and line items in the same shape as everything else.

-The workflow takes one PDF (from email, FTP, or a webhook upload), extracts the text, runs it through the AI Agent with a strict schema, validates the result, and writes it to your AP system or a database.
+The workflow takes one PDF (from email, FTP, or a webhook upload), extracts the text, runs it through a Connector node in Agent mode with a strict response schema, validates the result, and writes it to your AP system or a database.
 Failures are caught and routed to a human review queue, so accounts payable always knows when to look.

 This approach uses the pdf connector for raw text extraction.
-For an alternative that reasons over the PDF directly via the Knowledge Base in Transient mode (no PDF text extraction step needed), see How to Create NetSuite Sales Orders from Emailed PO PDFs.
+For an alternative that reasons over the PDF directly with a Knowledge node querying a Transient collection (no PDF text extraction step needed), see How to Create NetSuite Sales Orders from Emailed PO PDFs.

 Prerequisites